 But the stakes are far higher with these kinds of connections these days.
 If your flight to New York gets delayed and you miss your connection, you're out of luck – the airline is under no obligation to put you on its next flight to Rome.

-With the risk of delays and cancellations seeming higher than ever, it may not be worth trying.
-If you do, give yourself as much buffer room between flights as humanly possible to make sure you don't miss a connection … five-plus hours minimum, I'd say.
+With the risk of delays and cancellations seeming high, it may not be worth trying.
+If you do, give yourself as much buffer room between flights as humanly possible to make sure you don't miss a connection … five-plus hours minimum, I'd say – or maybe even fly in a day early.
 Wouldn't you rather sit in the airport for a few extra hours rather than buy another last-minute ticket to replace the flight you just missed due to a delay?

 Get to the Airport Earlier, Too